Finalists Chosen

-Congratulations to all of the Performers at the KPO NSW Secondary Schools Concerto Competition Semi Finals on Sunday 7 April, at Abbotsleigh.
+Congratulations to all of the Performers at the KPO NSW Secondary Schools Concerto Competition Semi Finals today, Sunday 6 April, at Abbotsleigh.

-10 Junior and 10 Senior Entrants played for our 3 Adjudicators, Carrie Dennis, Acting Principal Viola of the SSO (former Principal Viola of the Berlin Philharmonic and LA Philharmonic), Neal Peres Da Costa, Professor of Historical Performance and Keyboard at the Sydney Conservatorium of Music and Paul Terracini, Australian composer conductor and educator and Artistic Director and Chief Conductor of the Ku-ring-gai Philharmonic Orchestra.
+Twenty Junior and Senior Entrants played for our three Adjudicators, Sun Yi, Associate Concert Master Emeritus of the SSO; Vatche Jambazian, Principal Pianist for Omega Ensemble and Academic lecturer at the Australian Institute of Music; and Paul Terracini, Australian Composer, Conductor and Educator and Artistic Director and Chief Conductor of the Ku-ring-gai Philharmonic Orchestra.

-All three adjudicators were impressed by the high standard of musicality, technical skill and the engaging performances.
-They have chosen 6 Finalists to perform on June 30 with the full orchestra and wished to Highly Commend some of the other performers who did not quite make the Finals.
-All Semi-finalists are to be congratulated on their fine performances.
+All three adjudicators were impressed by the high stand of musicality, technical skill and engaging performances.
+They have chosen one Multiple Concerto and six Finalists to perform on June 29 with the full orchestra and wished to Highly Commend some of the other performers who did not quite make the Finals.

 The Finalists: